yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 if we have a path between a measurement point and a light source, a photon could have taken that exact path both in both directions.

-(XXX: Carmack also says that forward RT is possible, but extremely inefficient)

-[oversimplification]: This is a huge oversimplification on many levels.
-For instance photons do not necessarily bounce of off all surfaces.
-Sometimes they are absorbed, and a new photon is emitted, etc. However, there is a grain of truth in this model.
+[oversimplification]: This is an oversimplification on many levels.
+Photons do not necessarily bounce of off all surfaces.
+Sometimes they are absorbed, and a new photon is emitted, etc. However, there is a grain of truth in this model, and imagining photons as "zillions of billiard balls" bouncing around does have value.

-[probability]: Particles actually behave the same even in large numbers.
-The probabilistic behavior is emergent.
+[probability]: The fundamental laws for particles do not change when there's many of them.
+The probabilistic behavior emerges from our inability to keep track large data, leading us to reason about macrostates and entropy instead.

 The implication of this bidirectionality for our simulation is that we can trace rays in reverse: from the relatively few points we are interested in towards light sources.
 For infinite number of